LucasSwierad/DogClassification/README.md

 The dataset consists of labeled dog images spanning multiple breeds.
 Images are split into training, validation, and test sets as provided by the course staff.

 ##### Note: The dataset images are not included in this repository due to size constraints.
-The expected directory structure is: